 - Other conduct likely to deceive or defraud the public

 What Types of Penalties Are There for Nurses?

 - Directive to Fulfill Neglected Obligation (Specific Performance)

 - TPAPN Directive

 - Active Suspension as a Requirement of Probation

-Furthermore, as a requirement of the probationary sanctions or terms the Board can order a nurse to undergo counseling, additional training and education, or restrict his or her ability to practice as deemed appropriate.
+Furthermore, as a requirement of the probationary sanctions or terms, the Board can order a nurse to undergo counseling, additional training and education, or restrict their ability to practice as deemed appropriate.

 Texas Board of Nursing and Nursing License Defense